 The point is that when sales forecast is combined with market research and competitive intelligence, it helps in improving the accuracy of the overall prediction, thus enabling a better understanding and decision making at the business level.

 So, if you want to get started with forecasting, don’t worry!
-We’ve gone ahead to bring the top 9 proven sales forecasting methods.
+We’ve gone ahead to bring the top 9 proven best method to forecast sales.
 Let’s take a look at them.

 1. Conduct a poll of your sales force